Vehicle registration plates of India: Historical colour coding

 In case of changes in 2002, due to large number of vehicles and therefore slow enforcement, old colour coding was in use well after the official discontinuation date.

 Historical registration formats

 Pre-1940

 Vehicle with Bombay registration, circa 1928 with prefix 'Y'.

 Before the introduction of Motor Vehicles Act, 1939 (enforced during 1940), a nationwide format did not exist.
 Initial vehicle registration format in country was simply a number of up to five digits.
 Gradually, a prefix of single or two letter(s) was introduced which was representative of province/city, and was followed by a number of (up to) four digits, e.g. K 1234 or FP 1234.

 There were some exceptions as few places had already started to use three-letter prefix codes before 1940.

-From 1940 till independence
+From 1940 till 1989

 Vehicle registration plate with 1939 format.
-'U' and 'SJ' corresponded to United Provinces and Lucknow respectively.
+'US' and 'J' corresponded to United Provinces and Lucknow respectively.

-After the introduction of Motor Vehicles Act (1939), many three-letter codes were introduced and this format gradually became the most common.